Why Do People Like Ultra Realistic Dildos? (And 4 Fun Ways to Play With Them)

 For some people, the kink lies in trying to resist the climax until their body succumbs to the sensation.
 For others, the hot part is being made to cum repeatedly until they physically (or psychologically) cannot any longer.

 Toys are great for forced orgasm play because they can create sensations more intense and overwhelming than bodies can typically produce by themselves.
 I find that wand vibrators are particularly perfect for forced orgasms because they’re just so intensely and overwhelmingly powerful.
 They also work equally well on both penises and vulvas.
+To keep your hands free while you force orgasms from your submissive, try a wand harness.

-Toys as Rewards for Your Submissive
+Sex Toys as Rewards for a Submissive in a Kinky Dynamic

 If you’re in a Dominant/submissive (D/s) relationship or playing with some kind of power dynamic in the bedroom or in your relationship, you may want to incorporate rules, rewards, and punishments in some way.
-Favourite sex toys can be a great motivator in this type of relationship.
+Favourite sex toys can be a great motivator in this type of kinky relationship.

 For example, time with a favourite sex toy can be a great reward for an obedient submissive.
 On the other hand, refusing them permission to masturbate or use toys can be an effective punishment.
 Remember to negotiate thoroughly in advance to make sure you’re both happy with the rules, rewards, and punishments you agree on.